This post may contain affiliate links.

 Every May, the Tânjaua the spring ploughing festival, is held in the village of Hoteni, Romania.
-In 2018 was held on 17 th May 2018. ( see video below) I’ll find out the date for 2019 as soon as I can.
+In 2018 was held on 17 th May 2018. (see video below) I’ll find out the date for 2024 as soon as I can.
 The villagers, all in traditional summer costume, process and leap through the village to glorify the first ploughing of the fields.
 It’s something not to miss in Maramures and a great excuse to visit this part of the world.
 The festival is colourful, loud, culturally unique and something every dedicated traveller must see in their lifetime.
-It’s happening the weekend after next, so book your flight, hire a car, find a wonderful local pensiune or hotel and get yourselves to Maramures, Breb, Hoteni or surrounding areas.
+It’s happening in spring, so book your flight, hire a car, find a wonderful local pensiune or hotel and get yourselves to Maramures, Breb, Hoteni or surrounding areas in Romania.

 My Romanian is not good, I’m learning very slowly, but I’ve tried to find out as much as I can about the Tânjaua to share with you.
 Apologies if I get anything wrong, I’m doing my best.

 I’ve read that the festival celebrates the first man to plough his field after spring frosts recede, he will be honoured and glorified as a hard worker.

 The descriptions we’ve read online don’t actually match with what we’ve seen, probably because we’ve walked ahead of the procession rather than seeing what’s going on further down the line.
 We’ve not seen the celebrity-of-the-day seated on a tileguţă (small carriage) being pulled by the young men of the village, but this is apparently what happens.

 Our hero tries to escape, he legs it, as the procession makes its way over the hill.
 He is always caught.
 We haven’t seen this, but next time we’ll be looking out.

 What we have seen is teams of men, in pairs, carrying the tânje that are decorated with leafy branches, flowers, cloths and ribbons.
 You’ll see this in the pictures on this page.